 Fertility and ovulation can affect your basal body temperature, leading to fluctuations.
 However, some women ovulate without changes to their basal body temp.
 Other factors can also influence your this temperature.

 If you’ve been tracking ovulation and charting your basal body temperature, an elevated number for over two weeks could be a sign of pregnancy.

 Because these symptoms aren’t completely unique to pregnancy, you may be exhibiting signs even if you aren’t pregnant.
 In some cases, they may be related to an impending period or an illness.
 Or, you may be pregnant and showing no symptoms at all.

 If you’re dying to take a pregnancy test after you think you may have conceived, you’re not alone.
-But according to the American Pregnancy Association, most experts say you should wait until the first day of your missed period, which is usually somewhere around two weeks after conception.
+But most experts say you should wait until the first day of your missed period, which is usually somewhere around two weeks after conception.

 If you take a test too early, you may get inaccurate test results.
 A negative test result can mean a few things, including:

 - you aren’t pregnant